eschlenz/Jenkins-To-Particle-Cloud/README.md

 # Format of the Data Sent to the Particle Cloud API

 There is a specific format for the data published to a subscription on the Particle Cloud.
+It is an intentionally small payload, and simply contains a zero padded, colon delimited set of counts for each possible build status.

-It is an intentionally small payload.
-The format of the data is simply: `"<Build Status>:<Job Name>"`.
-For example: `"SUCCESS:MyJenkinsJob"`.
+The format of the data is simply: `"%03d:%03d:%03d:%03d:%03d:%03d"`.
+For example: `035:001:000:001:000:001`.

+Breaking that formatted String down, it means:

+* There are `35` jobs with their last job status being: `SUCCESS`
+* There is `1` job with its last job status being: `FAILURE`
+* There are `0` jobs with their last job status being: `UNSTABLE`
+* There is `1` job with its last job status being: `ABORTED`
+* There are `0` jobs with their last job status being: `NOT_BUILT`
+* There is `1` job with its last job status being: `UNKNOWN` (possibly never built, so there is no "last build")

 # Building the App